fargiolas/clangd-inactive-regions.el/README.md

-# clangd-inactive-regions.el
+# eglot-inactive-regions

-## About

-Eglot extension to support the new clangd inactiveRegions LSP capability introduced in clangd-17.
+Emacs Eglot extension to visually style inactive preprocessor branches.

 Highlights inactive code in a LSP aware way, taking into account compile time includes and defines for current project.

-Listens to inactiveRegions notifications and shades them with one of the available-methods:
+## Features

+- **Visual indication of inactive code**: dimmed colors, shaded background or custom face can be used to quickly identify disabled code sections.
+- **Automatic integration with eglot** when the `eglot-inactive-regions-mode` global minor mode is enabled.

+### Styling methods
-* `darken-foreground` makes inactive code semitransparent blending current foreground and background colors
+* `darken-foreground` dims inactive code foreground colors
-* `shade-background` makes inactive code background slightly darker or lighter depending on current theme
+* `shade-background` shades inactive code background (similar to eclipse style)
-* `shadow` applies the shadow face to inactive code
+* `shadow-face` applies the shadow face (or any face you like) to inactive code sections

+## Supported servers

+- [clangd](https://clangd.llvm.org/) (since clangd-17) with [inactiveRegions](https://github.com/clangd/clangd/issues/132) extension
+- [ccls](https://github.com/MaskRay/ccls) with skippedRanges extension.
+Still experimenting with this.
+Poorly documented, seems to emit notifications only on file save, feedback welcome!

 ## Screenshots